Namobee/crazy_STUFF/README.md

 - `dev`: run development server
 - `build`: creates the production build version
 - `lint`: runs the linter in all components and pages
+- `test`: runs jest to test all components and pages